 As our boldest and most recognizable asset, the Block S is the focal point of our logo.
 When appearing in the context of our logo — either as a lock-up or relationship — always use the standard Block S (i.e., solid with no outline).

 Our official wordmark is typeset in Sherman Serif Book.
 The letters of our wordmark have been set with specific spacing and weighting, which cannot be recreated by simply typing it out.
 Therefore, when the wordmark appears as part of the logo — either as a lock-up or relationship — always use the official artwork.

-For questions regarding University wordmark usage or approvals, please contact the Division of Marketing and Communications.
+For questions regarding University primary logo usage or approvals, please contact the Division of Marketing and Communications.

-There are three acceptable variations of the wordmark, each suited for specific applications.
+There are four acceptable variations of the primary logo, each suited for specific applications.

-This two-line configuration should only be used when horizontal space is limited and the one-line variation is not legible.
-This should be used in a limited capacity.
+This configuration can be used when horizontal space is limited, and the one-line variation is not legible.

 There is no other approved color usage of the wordmark.

 Our logo is the most recognizable representation of our brand.
 As such, it should not be altered under any circumstances.
 Here is a partial list of things to avoid: